 All delegates attending this course must be 18 years of age or above and must have held a valid car licence for a minimum of 1 year.
 All delegates must be able to produce a valid driving licence.

-We run 2 courses, a 2 day course for novices or a 1 day course for the experienced shunter needing a refresher.
-Full training for tugs, artic or rigid shunters.
+A 1 day course for the experienced shunter needing a refresher for tugs, artic rigid shunters.

 We are often inundated with questions surrounding shunter drivers and banksman, it seems there is not enough information publicly available to both shunter drivers, banksmen and their employers and so we have put together a list of the most common questions we are asked to give you the facts on shunter drivers and banksman.